rcknr/fileenv/README.md

 # About

-`fileenv` is a simple program to aid running [twelve-factor apps](https://12factor.net/config) in Docker (Swarm).
+`fileenv` helps you use Docker secrets easily.

 # TL;DR

-* You need `YOURENVVAR` to hold your Docker secret, `<secret-name>`
+* You need `MY_SECRET` to hold your Docker secret, `<secret-name>`
-* Set `YOURENVVAR_FILE=/run/secrets/<secret-name>`
+* Set `MY_SECRET_FILE=/run/secrets/<secret-name>`
-* Set your Dockerfile CMD as `/path/to/fileenv <your cmd> <your args...>`
+* Set your container command as `fileenv <your cmd> <your args...>`
 * Profit!

 # Why

-When using Docker Swarm, it's desirable to use [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) to manage secrets [instead of passing secrets in environment variables](https://github.com/moby/moby/issues/13490).
+When using Docker Composer or Swarm, it's desirable to use [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) to manage secrets [instead of passing secrets in environment variables](https://github.com/moby/moby/issues/13490).

-Many twelve-factor apps don't support reading from Docker secrets because they only read directly from environment variables.
+Many apps don't support reading from Docker secrets because they only read directly from environment variables.

-`fileenv` is a stop-gap solution to read Docker secrets (or any file) and set environment variables for your app, until you can update your app to read from Docker secrets.
+`fileenv` is a stop-gap solution to read Docker secrets (or any file) and set environment variables for your app.

 # Usage